rigaya/NVEnc/NVEncC_Options.en.md

 - debug ...
 Output additional information, mainly for debug
 - trace ...
 Output information for each frame (slow)

+### --log-framelist
+FOR DEBUG ONLY!
+Output debug log for avsw/avhw reader.

 ### --max-procfps &lt;int&gt;
 Set the upper limit of transcode speed.
 The default is 0 (= unlimited).